 Religious content that insults another religion is not allowed.

 Telkomsel (51010) / Axis (51008) /PT XL Axiata Tbk (51011):

 Transactional traffic and messages containing certain keywords such as "Verify" / "PIN" / "Code" may be filtered.
 If you intend to send this type of traffic, please contact us at firstname.lastname@example.org with information about your use-case and message template.

 Nexmo has access to transactional routes able to bypass this restriction, and provide a pre-registered sender ID.

 The SenderID needs to be in a Alphanumeric format (eg. abc123) of up to 11 characters max.

 Unicode encoding is officially not supported by any of the networks in Indonesia, and we, therefore, suggest using GSM7 encoding.
-Extended characters such as brackets "[" and "]" are often problematic.
+Extended characters are often problematic.

 Concatenated messages are not guaranteed to be delivered to all networks.
 We recommend that the messages be limited to one singular message, or break the messages into parts to ensure the best delivery.